JaneliaSciComp/SongExplorer/README.md

 can be run on your workstation.
 In this case:

-* Store all SongExplorer related files on the share, including the container image, "configuration.pysh", and all of your data.
+* Store all SongExplorer related files on the share, including the container image, "configuration.py", and all of your data.

 * Make the remote and local file paths match by creating a symbolic link.
 For example, if on a Mac you use SMB to mount as "/Volumes/MyLab" an NSF